 Qualify Your Prospects Better By Using the CHAMP Framework

 Qualification is a crucial stage of the sales process.
-When working according to a sales-led GTM, sales teams must prioritise their time towards prospects who match the company’s offering and enable the sales team to make profitable business.
+Sales teams must prioritise their time towards prospects who match the company’s offering and enable the sales team to make profitable business.
 When qualifying a lead, the sales representative must identify if the prospect has a real need for their solution with a budget and intention to fix that need.

-If a salesperson fails to do qualification (and discovery, for that matter) correctly, the best case is a prolonged sales process; at worst, there is no deal, and both the salesperson and the company do not reach their targets.
+If a salesperson fails to do qualification or discovery correctly, the best case is a prolonged sales process; at worst, there is no deal, and both the salesperson and the company do not reach their targets.
 A failure at the early stages of the sales process might, for example, lead to a situation where a competing company has identified the main decision-makers and speaks directly to them, supported by a perfectly personalised and customised sales demo.
 In contrast, your team talks only on a general level to those not calling the shots.
 A fledging account executive might spend most of his time with companies that cannot make purchasing decisions even during the next fiscal year.

 CHAMP stands for Challenges, Authority, Money, and Prioritisation